elementaljs/elementaljs/README.md

 # Next Steps

-We will look to add common behaviors and refactor out the dependencies on jQuery and Underscore.
+We will look to add common behaviors and refactor out the dependency on jQuery.
 We think it'd be better to create a separate project for common behaviors using different libraries, i.e. elemental-jquery.